Vylpes/vylbot-core/CONTRIBUTING.md

 * Prefer arrow function parameters to have brackets `()` only when needed
 * Prefer arrow function arrows `=>` to have a space before and after it
 * Prefer `let` and `const` over `var`
+* Prefer template strings over string concatenation
+* Prefer comma at the end of the line

 As well as eslint's recommended defaults.